 Thank you for keeping me company as I blog my way through the food of Downton Abbey.
 I have been thrilled by the follows, subscriptions, comments, and tweets (@downtoncooks) from all over the world.
-I have just set up a Facebook page and Pinterest boards.
-I am enjoying the experience of keeping my social media skills sharp.
+I have just also set up a Facebook page and Pinterest boards.

 My first word of thanks is to Lord D, my husband, whose proud “upstairs” English heritage drew us to Downton Abbey in the first place.
 He is a true gentleman, tall dark and handsome, loves my cooking, a true romantic, and who is always supportive of everything I do.
 I hope that I will be able to learn more about British cuisine to further honor the rich traditions of his family.

 From my own Backyard: Thanks to Eva and Barb

 In my career as a professional marketer I have been blessed to work with some remarkable people.
 I met both Eva and Barb around the same time at KPMG, and while our career paths have gone in different directions, we still share our passion for food.
 When researching Titanic recipes, I had recalled the “wine jello” that Eva had served at an engagement dinner she and her husband hosted for us.
 Barb has recently started to blog and I was surprised at her range of knowledge, not just a pretty face.
 I look forward to sharing one of her recipes with you soon.
 In the meantime you can explore their blogs yourself.

 - Eva is a talented, and precise in the kitchen.
 She blogs at Kitcheninspirations

 - Barb has 2 lovely girls, so everything goes!
 Profiterolesandponytails